coltin/coltin-blog/content/posts/remote-musings.md

 ## Forward

-This blog post is not a HOWTO or an FAQ, I just wanted to brain dump about my expereince over the past few years, so if that type of ramble appeals to you, enjoy!
+This blog post is not a HOWTO or an FAQ, I just wanted to brain dump about my experience over the past few years, so if that type of ramble appeals to you, enjoy!
 If you have specific questions on working remote, hit me up [on twitter](https://twitter.com/coltinc).

 In June 2014 I started working as a Software Engineer at Yelp in San Francisco.
 A year later I wanted to move back to Canada to be closer to family and I have been working as a remote software engineer ever since.
 I've talked about this journey a lot with people, and I get a ton of questions about it, so I figure it's time sit down and write about it.